-The UPMC Basic Retirement Plan is a Cash Balance Plan (hereinafter "Plan", "Cash Balance", or "Cash Balance Plan").
+The UPMC Basic Retirement Plan is a Cash Balance Plan (hereinafter "Plan").

-The Plan is designed to provide income during your retirement.
+The Cash Balance Plan is designed to provide income during your retirement.
 UPMC makes all contributions to the Plan, unlike 401(k) plans, where you make contributions from your pay.
 Company contributions are kept in a trust fund and paid to you when you are eligible to retire.